 Warranty statements are hardly a cure-all in terms of waiving liability – the courts will ultimately decide the presence or absence of liability and the corresponding level of liability.
-A warranty statement does, however, educate or alert the buyer that the seller wishes to limit their liability associated with the product.
-Such education and awareness could go a long way in avoiding Statements of Claim, particularly when the Statement of Claim is somewhat questionable.
+However, a warranty statement does educate or alert the buyer that the seller wishes to limit their liability associated with the product.
+Such education and awareness can go a long way in avoiding Statements of Claim.

 The buyer’s improper care and handling of this seed can nullify all stated and implied guarantees, or warranties, associated with the certified seed.